-Errors of the Course- Penalty points
+Errors of the course resulting in penalty points:

-First time - 2 points
+- First offense 2 penalty points

-Second time - 4 points
+- Second offense 4 penalty points

-Third time - elimination
+- Third offense elimination

 In the case of marked lameness, the judge will inform the competitor that he/she is eliminated.
 There is no appeal against a judge's decision.